 Knowing that you’re in a happy state seems like a no-brainer, right?
 As the song goes, “If you’re happy and you know it clap your hands.”

 While I am not clapping my hands, I have become aware of my happiness.
 I am happy.
 That doesn’t mean I am trouble free, and it doesn’t mean that my life is one big ball of cotton candy.
-But I am happy and I am just now becoming aware of my happiness.
+But I am happy, and I am just now becoming aware of my happiness.

-Nearly two years ago, I moved out of my house – with my husband still in it – and started my life over.
+Nearly four years ago, I moved out of my house – with my husband still in it – and started my life over.
 I hated every minute of it, and I honestly thought my life had all but ended.
 Every concept that had defined me, wife and mother, was no longer there.

 My children were grown and gone, and my role as wife had “expired.”
-I wasn’t sure I had the capacity to start over, without completely losing my previous roles in life.
+I wasn’t sure I had the capacity to start over without completely losing my previous roles in life.
 I wanted to be a wife and a mother in an intact family, and giving up on that dream nearly did me in.

 But now, now I am happy.
 I willed myself to be happy, even at times when that was the farthest thing from the truth.